By Calvin Blair, Preservation Scholar, Texas Historical Commission

 When Houston was first incorporated in 1837, it was divided into four quadrants or wards.
 The southeast quadrant was named Third Ward.
 It was originally nicknamed the Silk Stocking District, as it was not home to any railroads.

 The other three wards were centered on the bayous, industry, and an extensive railroad system that would see Houston nicknamed “Where Seventeen Railroads Meet the Sea.”
 In 1872, a couple of influential African Americans led by Rev. Jack Yates raised $800 to purchase four acres of land.

-This land would become the oldest park in all of Texas, Emancipation Park, and the site of annual Juneteenth celebrations commemorating emancipation from slavery.
+This land would become Emancipation Park, the site of annual Juneteenth celebrations commemorating emancipation from slavery.
 The location of Emancipation Park would mark the cultural home of African Americans in Houston.
 It is speculated that the city was not happy about this and renamed East Broadway to Dowling Street after Confederate hero Richard Dowling.

 After the end of World War I, the African American community in Houston and the Third Ward exploded.
 From 1910 to 1930, the census recorded a “colored” population jump from 22,929 to 66,357 in just 20 years.